mveldridge13/trend-backend/API_DOCUMENTATION.md

   - `username`: 3-30 characters
   - `currency`: Must be one of the supported currencies
   - `income`: Must be >= 0
+  - `incomeFrequency`: Must be one of: WEEKLY, FORTNIGHTLY, MONTHLY
+  - `nextPayDate`: Must be a valid ISO date string
+  - `fixedExpenses`: Must be >= 0

 #### Update Onboarding Status
 - **Endpoint:** `PATCH /users/onboarding`